Life at UVic

 Residence Services at UVic maintains the Off-Campus Housing Listings to provide students with information about rental opportunities including suites, apartments, houses and shared living situations.

 You should only agree to rent an off-campus accommodation after you have inspected it yourself and met the landlord.
 Do not let someone else choose a potential dwelling on your behalf.
 Standards of accommodation vary and only you can determine the suitability of a potential home.

-TIP: The International Office can help you find off-campus accommodation after you arrive in Victoria.
+TIP: International Student Services can help you find off-campus accommodation after you arrive in Victoria.

 Living with a family in Victoria is a great option for students who want to live off campus, but who aren't quite ready to set up a home of their own.
 The UVic Homestay Program brings international students and Canadian families together to share cultures and develop long-lasting friendships.

 If you pay rent for your accommodation, you are a tenant.
 Be sure to familiarize yourself with the legal rights and responsibilities for tenants in British Columbia.
 The Tenant Resource & Advisory Centre produces the Tenant Survival Guide, which is an excellent resource.

 Be sure to create an email address using your NetLink ID so that you receive important messages from UVic.
 If you don't want to check multiple email accounts, you can arrange for emails sent to your UVic account to be automatically forwarded to the email account you plan to check regularly.